aragaolala/aragaolala/README.md

 - It's been quite a journey: a new day, a new challenge, but never boredom (that's what I love about technology). <br>
 - Also, as a social scientist, I believe in the commitment to generate positive impacts on society and, through development, <br>
 this ambition has become possible.
-- What I'm learning: JavaScript, CSS, UX e UI
+- What I'm learning: JavaScript, React, CSS, UX e UI

 Random facts about me (you didn't ask):
 1. I love craft beer - stout and irish red ale - and I collect its caps.